ItsShamed/pufferpanel-graalvm-container/README.md

 __**PLEASE NOTE**__ that these images do NOT provide `java8` and `java16` commands.
 For Java 8 use `java11` instead.
 For Java 16 use `java17` instead.

-For older versions you can use the `java8` command.